juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Inactive_Code/Coupon_Collector/README.txt

 ----------------------------------------FILES--------------------------------------------------

 Coupon_Collector Directory:
+	C1 Directory:
 		Contains:

-	All directories and files related to the Coupon Collector's Problem
+		All files related to the original C++ version of the modified Coupon Collector's Problem that integrates the EstimateN algorithm.

-EstimateN Directory:
+	C2 Directory:
 		Contains:

-	All files related to the refinement of the final version of the EstimateN algorithm, including the original Python version, the test files related to discovery the exact relationship between epsilon and k (#samples), and the 2 versions ported to C++ for perfomance optimization.

-EstimateN_Experimental_Prototypes Directory:
-	Contains:

-	All all files related to the development and search for an algorithm that could reliably approximate set size only through duplicate confirmation sampling with replacement.
-They are all prototypes and only meant to show the journey to algorithm in the files in the EstimateN directory.
-	READ ONLY
+		All files related to testing the modified Coupon Collector's Problem to discover the relationships between epsilon, delta, an unknown constant C, and the probability of successfully seeing all elements in the set.

 	-README.txt: